iterative/dvc.org/content/docs/command-reference/add.md

 Only the hash values of the `dir/` directory (with `.dir` file extension) and `file2` have been cached.

-## Example: Transfer to the cache
+## Example: Transfer to an external cache

 When you want to add a large dataset that is outside of your
 <abbr>project</abbr> (e.g. online), you would normally need to download or copy
 it into the <abbr>workspace</abbr> first.
 But you may not have enough local storage space.
-You can however set up an [external cache] that can handle the data...

-To skip making a local copy, target the outside data with `dvc add`, but specify an output path inside of your project using the `--out` option.
-This way the data will be transferred to the <abbr>cache</abbr> first, and then [linked] into your workspace.
+You can however set up an [external cache] that can handle the data.
+To avoid ever having a local copy, target the outside data with `dvc add` while specifying an `--out` path inside of your project.
+This way the data will be transferred to the <abbr>cache</abbr> directly, and then [linked] into your workspace.

 Let's add a `data.xml` file via HTTP, putting it in `./data.xml` (inside our project):